• Project Highlight

 History and Objectives

 The Science Education Partnership Award (SEPA) program was established in 1991 by the National Center for Research Resources (NCRR) at the NIH.
-The program’s overarching goal is to invest in educational activities that enhance the training of a diverse biomedical, behavioral, and clinical research workforce.
+The program’s overarching goal is to invest in educational activities that enhance the preparation of a skilled biomedical, behavioral, and clinical research workforce.
+SEPA projects also develop the nation’s future healthcare workforce.
 Key objectives include:

 • Improving STEM literacy through innovative P-12 and informal science education.